 That institutional knowledge is the foundation of every assessment Vantage Federal Advisors delivers.
 When we tell you a topic is or isn't a strong fit for your technology, that judgment comes from someone who has been on the other side of the evaluation table — not from a keyword matching algorithm.

-"I spent 30 years writing the topics that small businesses apply to, and evaluating the proposals that came back.
-I know what wins and what doesn't — not in theory, but from thousands of hours at the table.
-Combined with the public award record from SBIR.gov and USASpending.gov, that experience lets me give you an honest, grounded assessment — not promises I can't keep."
+"I spent 30 years with the Department of the Navy — including 16 years managing the Navy ManTech Program — writing the topics that small businesses apply to, evaluating the proposals that came back, and overseeing the transition of technology into production.
+I know what wins and what doesn't — not in theory, but from thousands of hours at the table."

 Answer six questions about your technology and goals.
 We'll review your responses and follow up within one business day to schedule your intake interview and confirm next steps.